localstack/rolo/README.md

 You can build HTTP-based RPC servers, websocket proxies, or other server types that typical web frameworks are not designed for.

 Rolo extends [Werkzeug](https://github.com/pallets/werkzeug/), a flexible Python HTTP server library, for you to use concepts you are familiar with like `Router`, `Request`, `Response`, or `@route`.
-It introduces the concept of a `Gateawy` and `HandlerChain`, an implementation variant of the [chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).
+It introduces the concept of a `Gateway` and `HandlerChain`, an implementation variant of the [chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).

 Rolo is designed for environments that do not use asyncio, but still require asynchronous HTTP features like HTTP2 SSE or Websockets.
 To allow asynchronous communication, Rolo introduces an ASGI/WSGI bridge, that allows you to serve Rolo applications through ASGI servers like Hypercorn.